-According to data reported by the MHI, during calendar year 2014, our industry shipped approximately 64,000 HUD code manufactured homes.
-This followed approximately 60,000 homes shipped in 2013, 55,000 in 2012, 52,000 in 2011 and 50,000 shipped in calendar year 2010, the lowest levels since shipment statistics began to be recorded in 1959.
-Annual home shipments from 2004 to 2014 were less than the annual home shipments for each of the 40 years from 1963 to 2002.
-For the past 10 and 20-year periods, annual home shipments averaged 77,000 and 171,000, respectively.
-While industry HUD code manufactured home shipments improved modestly during recent years, the manufactured housing industry and the Company continue to operate at relatively low production and shipment levels.
+According to data reported by the MHI, during calendar year 2015, our industry shipped approximately 71,000 HUD code manufactured homes.
+This followed approximately 64,000 homes shipped in 2014, 60,000 in 2013, 55,000 in 2012 and 52,000 shipped in calendar year 2011, the lowest levels since shipment statistics began to be recorded in 1959.
+Annual home shipments from 2004 to 2015 were less than the annual home shipments for each of the 40 years from 1963 to 2002.
+For the past 10 and 20-year periods, annual home shipments averaged 70,000 and 158,000, respectively.
+While industry HUD code manufactured home shipments improved modestly during recent years, the manufactured housing industry is operating at relatively low production and shipment levels.

-Ongoing economic challenges continue to hinder annual industry and Company home sales.
-We believe that low employment rates and underemployment among potential home buyers who favor affordable housing and low consumer confidence levels are two of the most significant impediments.
+Economic challenges in recent years continue to hinder annual industry and Company home sales.
+We believe that low post-recession employment rates and underemployment among potential home buyers who favor affordable housing as well as low post-recession consumer confidence levels are two of the most significant impediments.
 "First-time" and "move-up" buyers of affordable homes are historically among the largest segments of new manufactured home purchasers.
-Included in this group are lower-income households that are particularly affected by persistently low employment rates and underemployment.
-Low consumer confidence in the U.S. economy is evident among manufactured home buyers interested in our products for seasonal or retirement living, as they may remain concerned about financial stability, and, therefore, may be hesitant to commit to a new home purchase.
-We believe sales of our products may increase if employment and consumer confidence levels improve from current levels.
+Included in this group are lower-income households that were particularly affected by a period of persistently low employment rates and underemployment.
+Following such challenges, the process of repairing damaged credit among such consumers and efforts to save for a home loan down-payment often require substantial time.
+Low consumer confidence in the U.S. economy has been evident among manufactured home buyers interested in our products for seasonal or retirement living, as they have been concerned about financial stability, and, therefore, have been hesitant to commit to a new home purchase.
+We believe sales of our products may increase as employment and consumer confidence levels continue to improve.

 The two largest manufactured housing consumer demographics, young adults and those who are 55+ years old, are both growing.
-The U.S. adult population is estimated to expand by approximately 12.4 million between 2015 and 2020.
+The U.S. adult population is estimated to expand by approximately 11.8 million between 2016 and 2021.
 Young adults born from 1976 to 1995, sometimes referred to as Gen Y, represent a large segment of the population.
-Late-stage Gen Y is approximately 2 million people larger than the next age category born from 1966 to 1975, Gen X, and is considered to be in the peak household-formation and home-buying years.
+Late-stage Gen Y is approximately 2 million people larger than the next age category born from 1966 to 1975, Gen X, and is considered to be in the peak home-buying years.
 Gen Y represents prime first-time home buyers who may be attracted by the affordability, diversity of style choices and location flexibility of factory-built homes.
 The age 55 and older category is reported to be the fastest growing segment of the U.S. population.
 This group is similarly interested in the value proposition; however, they are also motivated by the energy efficiency and low maintenance requirements of systems-built homes, and by the lifestyle offered by planned communities that are specifically designed for homeowners that fall into this age group.